near/ecosystem/README.md

 This repository is the data source for the NEAR Ecosystem page, located at [near.org/ecosystem](https://near.org/ecosystem).

+Our aim is to have an accurate, up to date database of all entities in the NEAR ecosystem.
+Therefore, we have made this an open, community-driven repo which anyone can contribute to.

+This is a living, breathing document and repo that will evolve over time as the community helps to maintain the map going forward.

-# Contributing Guidelines
+# How To Contribute & Guidelines

+We want to ensure the submission process captures as much information as possible pertaining to the entities added, while also remaining straightforward to contribute.

-All submissions to the NEAR Ecosystem are composed of two files: a Markdown file with headers, and an .svg or .png image.
-To add a new project to the ecosystem page, create both a new Markdown file in the `entities` directory and add a new .svg or .png image in the `img` directory.
+All submissions to the NEAR Ecosystem are composed of two files: a Markdown file (.md), and a .svg or .png image.

-### Markdown Headers
+Adding a new entity to the ecosystem page only consists of two simple steps:
+1. Create both a new markdown file in the `entities` directory with headers pertaining to each data field, and a detailed description of the entity outside the table
+2. Add a new .svg or .png logo image in the `img` directory.

+<b>Logo Submission Guidelines</b>

+All .svg/.png files must be 100x100px.
+Do not embed any excessive raster image files: svg file sizes over 500kb will be rejected.

+Below is an example submission for Skyward Finance:

 ```
 ---